cilium/tetragon/docs/content/en/docs/tutorials/tetragon-metrics.md

 ## Kubernetes

-When installed with Helm as described in
-[Deploying on Kubernetes]({{< ref "/docs/getting-started/deployment/kubernetes" >}}), Tetragon pods expose a metrics endpoint by default.
+Tetragon pods expose a  metrics endpoint by default.
 The chart also creates a service named `tetragon` that exposes metrics on the specified port.

 ### Getting metrics port